jfinke/GCDCourseProject/CodeBook.md

 ```
 variations of those values.
 The columns descriptions have been cleaned up by eliminating "illegal characters" and extraneous characters.

+The X, y, and s dataframes are then combined with a cbind.

-The variables are then cross referenced with the Activity file.
+The Activity variables are then cross referenced with the Activity file with a left outer join.

+The resulting dataframe is tidy by having one observation of measurement per subject per activity.

+The dataframe is then aggregated by subject and activity with a mean of the alinging varaiables.

+This results in a dataframe which has 180 observations of 68 variables, with two of the variables being subject and activity and the resulting variables being the mean value of the aggregation.